 One of the more interesting Office 365 features introduced at Wednesday’s Microsoft event was the new large-screen page view in Word 2016 for Windows.
 The new view makes it exceedingly easy to work on larger-screen devices like the Surface Studio and Surface Hub, allowing users to flip through pages in a two-page magazine-style layout.
 Pinch-to-zoom functionality allows for zooming out to more naturally navigate through long documents.
 Large-screen page view will arrive for Word 2016 for Windows in early 2017.

 The new Surface Dial is an exciting little accessory introduced at the Microsoft event that works off-screen with Windows 10 Anniversary Edition systems and on-screen with the Surface Studio to offer up a new way to interact with creative applications.
 The Surface Dial can control things like Ink Replay, navigate screen elements when using Narrator, and advance slides and animations in PowerPoint.
-Surface Dial’s integration with Office 365 is available to desktop apps today for Office 365 subscribers.
+Surface Dial’s integration with Office 365 is available to desktop apps today for

 Support for modern content types

 One of the things that will arrive with the Windows 10 Creators Update is enhanced 3D support throughout the platform.
 Office 365 won’t be left out, as Microsoft will be supporting a variety of 3D content for presentations and documents.
 Morph transitions will be able to utilize 3D for animations, and the perspective of 3D images will generally be easy to manipulate using rotational handles optimized for all three dimensions.
-The 3D features will arrive for Office 365 for Windows desktops in early 2017, along with the Windows 10 Creators Update.
+The 3D features will arrive for

 Microsoft is leveraging a number of key technologies to make Office 365 a more viable productivity suite over the long term.
 From 3D to Surface Dial to leveraging the exciting new Surface Studio, it’s clear that the company is taking the “productivity solutions company” strategy quite seriously.